thekavyaasharma/AWS-Auto-Scaling-Infrastructure-Project/README.md

 aws --version
 ```

+### Step 2: Create IAM User (Important!)

+**Never use your root AWS account for this!** Create a separate IAM user:

+1. Go to AWS Console and navigate to IAM
+2. Create a new user (like "IAM-access")
+3. Give it these permissions:
+   - AdministratorAccess
+   - AmazonVPCFullAccess
+   - AmazonEC2FullAccess
+4. Create access keys for CLI access
+5. Download the credentials and save them safely

-### Step 2: Set Up Your AWS Credentials
+### Step 3: Configure AWS CLI

 In Command Prompt, run:
 ```cmd
 aws configure
 ```
-Enter your access key, secret key, region (like ap-south-1), and set output to json.
+Enter your **IAM user** access key, secret key, region (like ap-south-1), and set output to json.

-### Step 3: Run the Commands
+### Step 4: Run the Commands

 Open Command Prompt as Administrator and follow the commands step by step.
 All the infrastructure is built using Command Prompt - no clicking around in the AWS console needed!